What Cardiovascular Technicians Do

-Cardiovascular Technicians use various kinds of imaging tools to help physicians identify and diagnose issues with the heart and the surrounding blood vessels.
+Cardiovascular technicians use various imaging tools to help physicians identify and diagnose issues with the heart and the surrounding blood vessels.
 This includes non-invasive procedures such as echocardiography (imaging the heart) and vascular ultrasound (imaging the blood vessels), as well as some invasive procedures such as cardiovascular catheterization, stent insertion, balloon angioplasty, and implanting pacemakers.
-Cardiovascular technicians also explain various procedures to patients to help them relax, so it is imperative that those wishing to pursue this career be willing to work with patients.
+Cardiovascular technicians also explain various procedures to patients to help them relax, so those wishing to pursue this career must be willing to work with patients.

 Types of Work Environments